drupaltutor/devstack/README.md

 The default configuration can be found in ```config/config.default.yml```.
 You can override any parameters in the default configuration by creating a file ```config/config.yml```.
 The format should be the same as ```config.default.yml```.

+You can also override settings globally by using a file in your home directory:
+``~/.drupaltutor/config.global.yml``.
+This is useful for setting the git name and email address, which you likely share across multiple projects.
+The local ``config.yml`` file will override the global file, however, so be sure to remove the the git configuration from that file if you want the global settings to be active.